PROTECT your children

 What causes lead poisoning?

-Lead dust is the most common form of lead poisoning in children.
+Lead dust is the most common source for lead poisoning in children.
 Lead dust comes from normal wear and tear from opening doors and windows and other painted areas.
 The dust settles to floor and gets on children's hands and toys, and it enters their bodies when they put their hands or toys in their mouths.

 How can I tell if my child has been exposed to lead?